jbmontgomery21/qlab-scripts/README.md

 -useful for a show where cues are triggered by midi/osc and the playhead doesn't follow

+### add timecode trigger.applescript
+-default hotkey ^L

+-ask user for LX cue number and sets q name and number to match. default color to CYAN

+-default format: (###) [cue name]

+-scans for first ")" to strip out in case this has already been used.
+Beware if parenthesis are part of your naming convention

 ### add MIDI values to name.applescript
 -default hotkey ^N

 -will take the midi trigger values currently set and add them to the name of the cue

 -default format: (#note.#velocity) [cue name]

+-scans for first ")" to strip out in case this has already been used.
+Beware if parenthesis are part of your naming convention

+### add timecode trigger.applescript
+-default hotkey ^T

+-ask user for timecode hours, minutes, seconds, and frames set it as timecode trigger point. default color to RED

+-default format: (hh:mm:ss:ff) [cue name]

 -scans for first ")" to strip out in case this has already been used.
 Beware if parenthesis are part of your naming convention